borisdayma/docs/docs/keras.md

 ## Overview

-If you are using keras, you can use the Keras callback to automatically save all the metrics and the loss values tracked in `model.fit`.
+If you are using Keras, you can use the Keras callback to automatically save all the metrics and the loss values tracked in `model.fit`.

 ```python